Creating new issues with invalid project_id should return 422 instead of 403 error

 this worked fine with all previous Redmine versions.

-#8 Updated by Jean-Philippe Lang about 2 years ago
+#8 Updated by Jean-Philippe Lang over 2 years ago

 - Subject changed from Creating new issues through REST API 403 in Redmine 3.0.0 to Creating new issues with invalid project_id results in 403 error